hydroffice/hyo2_soundspeed/docs/in_brief.rst

 * Network reception of data from:

-  * Kongsberg Maritime SIS
+  * Kongsberg Maritime SIS4 and SIS5
-  * Kongsberg Maritime K-Controller (*experimental*)
+  * Basic NMEA 0183 streams (only GGA and GLL)
   * Sippican systems
   * Moving Vessel Profiler (MVP) systems

 * Data visualization and interactive graphical inspection (e.g., outlier removal, point additions) of sound speed, temperature and salinity profiles

-* Use of the World Ocean Atlas of 2009/2013 (WOA09/13) and Real-Time Ocean Forecast System (RTOFS) for tasks such as:
+* Use of the World Ocean Atlas of 2009/2013/2018 (WOA09/13/18) and Real-Time Ocean Forecast System (RTOFS) for tasks such as:

   * Salinity augmentation for Sippican XBT probes
   * Temperature/salinity augmentation for Sippican XSV probes and SVP sensors